-- 1. Follow the procedure in Before working inside your computer. - 2.
+- 1. Follow the procedure in before working inside your computer. - 2.
 Remove the base cover.

-The following image indicates the location of the memory modules and provides a visual representation of the removal procedure.
+The following images indicate the location of the memory module and provide a visual representation of the removal procedure.

-- 1. Turn the mylar to find the memory module. - 2.
+- 1. Lift the mylar to uncover the memory module. - 2.
 Use your fingertips to carefully spread apart the securing-clips on each end of the memory-module slot until the memory module popsup. - 3.
 Remove the memory module from the memory-module slot.